JuliaRechkunova/live-shades-app/README.md

 # Shading palette

-Shading palette app helps to create "perfect" shades for coloring a sketch.
+Shading palette app helps to prepare nice shades for coloring a sketch.

 It can be essential for artist and designers.
 Colors bring life to 2D sketches if they are selected correctly.
-The trick is to use warm shadows and cold highlights if a light source has a cold color (or cold shadows and warm highlights if a light source has a warm color) for more natural and interesting look of their art projects.
+The trick is to use warm shadows and cold highlights if a light source has a cold color (or cold shadows and warm highlights if a light source has a warm color) for a more natural and interesting look.

 Give it a try!
 Just select a medium color, choose a mode and the app will generate beautiful shades.